joshydavid/information-security-study-notes/resources/incident-response.md

 ## What are the key elements of a security incident response plan?

 A security incident response plan outlines the steps an organization will take when a security breach or incident occurs.

-NIST 800-61 Incident Response Lifecycle:
+**NIST 800-61 Incident Response Lifecycle**

 - **Preparation**: Identifying assets, creating a response team, and setting up necessary tools (e.g., monitoring systems).
 - **Detection**: Monitoring for signs of a security incident and identifying it.